JAlcocerT/JAlcocerT/content/blog/dev-pocketbase.md

 ### IndexDB

+IndexedDB is the standard, low-level database API built into all modern web browsers.

+It's designed for **client-side storage** of large amounts of structured data, including files and blobs.

+Think of it as a NoSQL database that runs directly in the browser.

+However, the native IndexedDB API is notoriously complex, verbose, and difficult to work with.

+It's asynchronous and uses a callback-based system, which can lead to a lot of boilerplate code, even for simple operations.

 **What it is**: Browser's built-in NoSQL database with transactions **Storage Limit**: ~50MB+ (varies by browser) **Scope**: Per origin, shared across tabs